How to get from IAH Airport to downtown Houston with Bus 102

 The stop for Bus 102

-Now that you made it to the bus stop, all you have to do is get your fare ready and wait for the bus.
+Now that you have reached the bus stop, you can get your fare ready and wait for the bus.
 The cost for a single journey is $1.25.

 The bus arrives about every 30 minutes.